bifurcationkit/BifurcationKitDocs.jl/docs/src/newton.md

 ## Space of solutions

 For the algorithm to be defined, a certain number of operations on `x` need to be available.
 If you pass `x::AbstractArray`, you should not have any problem.
-Otherwise, your `x` must comply with the requirements listed in [Requested methods for Custom State](@ref).
+Otherwise, your `x` must comply with the requirements listed in [Required methods for custom arrays](@ref Required-Methods).

 ## Different Jacobians